 Children as Broad Capability Learners

 Children at a very young age can learn to speak a foreign language with a perfect accent by being exposed to a native speaker on a regular basis.
 The National Association of Language Teachers recognizes that children who learn second languages before the age of eleven do so with a specific and more productive part of their brain.
 All language learning will carry on in this area of the brain if second language study continues, which makes it that much easier for students to learn.
-We have a Spanish and Mandarin Chinese language program that begins in first grade.
+Students begin learning another language in first grade (Chinese), and they continue doing so through fourth grade.
+In grades five through eight students learn Spanish.
 Similarly, children’s capacities as artists, musicians, authors, and poets are much greater than generally believed.
 Regular practice of those activities produces abilities which are quite remarkable and impressive.
 In addition to drawing on children’s natural creativity, Portland Village School emphasizes practical learning.
 Through the grades, children are taught genuine life skills such as cooking, gardening, bread making, carpentry, knitting, sewing, and wood-working.
 This emphasis on doing real life work gives children a strong confidence in dealing with the world around them.